 2. Explore the Natural Slides of Sacsayhuamán

-The Inca citadel of Sacsayhuamán sits atop a hill north of Cuzco.
+The Inca citadel of Sacsayhuamán sits atop a hill north of Cusco.
 Its name translates as “satisfied falcon” in Quechuan.
 Sections of Sacsayhuamán were first built by the Killke culture around 1100 AD, and the Inca later expanded the site in the 1200s.
 It was recognized as a UNESCO World Heritage Site in 1983 and is constructed of massive boulders cut with incredible precision.

-That said, what makes the site kid-friendly—particularly if you’ve already toured a number of Inca ruins?
+What makes the site kid-friendly—particularly if you’ve already toured a number of Inca ruins?
 Sacsayhuamán features natural rock slides that your kids and teenagers will relish.
 But they can be a bit tricky to find.
 Ask your tour guide to point you in the right direction, and then take a ride down the smooth rock face.
 Prepare your kids to use their hands to create friction and slow their descent before giving the slides a try.

 3. Enjoy the Culture and Views at Plaza de Armas

-Once the heart of the Inca capital, today Plaza de Armas remains the center of action in Cuzco.
+Once the heart of the Inca capital, today Plaza de Armas remains the center of action in Cusco.
 Not only is it one of the prettiest squares in South America, but it offers a great vantage point for people watching.
 As the magnet for festivities and local events, don’t be surprised if you catch music or entertainers there, too.
-It’s a local gem you’ll love when exploring Cuzco with kids.
+It’s a local gem you’ll love when exploring Cusco with kids.